darius-maximus-girl/To-Do-List/README.md

-A simple 'To Do List' application build with React
+A simple 'To Do List' application built with React